FanniPutnoczki/IsaacPLUS/README.md

 # IsaacPLUS
-Intelligent home automation project based on my older Isaac assistant.
-This is going to be a complete detailed guide for building your own fully functioning smart home system.
+Isaac is an open source smart home platform that enables you to automatize and control your house in an easy way.
+The main inspiration for this project was JARVIS from Iron Man, though it hasn't reached that level yet.
+The project is still in progress but it will be soon released.

 ## Some Features ##
-* Intelligent Personal Assistant
-* Home Media Center
-* File Server
-* Dashboard accessible from the browser
 * Easy to add new skills
+* It runs on a Raspberry PI
+* Schedule routines and reminders to automatize your home
+* Features an Android app for remote control
+* Read and display data through the mobile dashboard
-* REST based
+* Automatically generated REST API for easier integration
-* Voice Controlled
+* Voice controlled